 Allocate time, people and budget.
 Write a timetable and stick to it.

 Review all possible cases to identify likely candidates.
-Use IPA resources, especially old papers, to prompt your thinking.
+Use IPA Effectiveness Resources especially old papers, to prompt your thinking.
 Can you prove the activity worked?
 Is the case interesting?
 Did it have a (profitable) impact?
 Do you have the client’s permission?

 The first section equates to about 1/3 of the paper, and the second section equates to about 2/3 of the paper.